 Automation is key to the modern DevOps approach and application lifestyle management.
-Though it was a Herculean task in the days of VMs, containers are now making automation accessible for every DevOps team.
-With the advent of Docker, ALM process automation becomes even more possible and necessary.
+Though it was a Herculean task in the days VMs, containers are now making automation accessible for every DevOps team.
+With the advent Docker, ALM process automation becomes even more possible and necessary.

 Let's look at how containers change automation at every step of the software delivery lifecycle.

 Automated container image builds

 In a DevOps environment, code is often checked in numerous times per day.
 Each time code is added to the repository, it needs to be built into a container image and pushed to the repository.
 This is a crucial step in automating your software pipeline.

 Thankfully, vendor tools are coming together to make ALM process automation possible.
 This step can be automated by a continuous integration tool, like Jenkins.
 Other platforms, like Puppet and Google Cloud, also integrate with Jenkins to deliver automated container image builds.

 Automated test infrastructure